 the subject I want to know better.

-My passion for storytelling through art led me to pursue work in content creation, social media management, curatorial and creative direction in addition to my studio practice.
+My passion for storytelling through art led me to pursue work in content creation, curatorial and creative direction in addition to my studio practice.